 Mammary tumors can develop either as a single mass or as multiple masses within the mammary gland.
 Dogs and cats have multiple mammary glands, all of which can develop one or more benign or malignant tumors.
-Benign tumors are typically well defined and firm upon examination whereas the clinical symptoms of malignant tumors include rapid growth, ill-defined boundaries, ulceration and/or inflammation.
-Inflammatory carcinomas are typically rapidly growing, affect multiple mammary glands and are characterized by firmness, warmth, observable swelling, redness/rash on the skin, thickening and signs of pain.
-Extensive swelling (lympedema) of a limb next to the affected gland(s) can also be observed.
+Benign tumors are typically well-defined and firm upon examination whereas the clinical symptoms of malignant tumors include rapid growth, ill-defined boundaries, ulceration, and/or inflammation.
+Inflammatory carcinomas are typically rapidly growing, affect multiple mammary glands, and are characterized by firmness, warmth, observable swelling, redness/rash on the skin, thickening, and signs of pain.
+Extensive swelling (lymphedema) of a limb next to the affected gland(s) can also be observed.

 Tumor size in both dogs and cats has been found to be prognostic.
 Dogs with tumors less than 5 cm in diameter (cats less than 2 cm) have significantly longer survival times than animals with larger tumors.

 As with other cancers, it is important to assess the extent of cancer in a particular patient.
 Complete staging usually requires:

 - Chest radiographs (x-rays)

 - Review and assessment of biopsy results.
 This includes complete vs. incomplete resection borders as well as cell types and degree of tumor invasiveness.